GriffinCanCode/ArtificialOS/docs/features/iouring-syscalls.md

 # io_uring-style Async Syscall Completion

-This document describes the io_uring-inspired async syscall completion system for AgentOS.
+This document describes the io_uring-inspired async syscall completion system for efficient batched I/O operations.

 ## Overview

 The io_uring-style completion system provides efficient batched syscall submission and completion for I/O-heavy operations.
-It augments the existing AsyncTaskManager with a more efficient model for operations that benefit from it, without replacing existing patterns.
+It augments the existing AsyncSyscallExecutor with a more efficient batched model for I/O operations, without replacing existing patterns.

 ## Architecture